tonysamperi/generator-angular2-library/README.md

 * Handling of styles (scss) for **@Directives**.
 	The *inline-resources* promise will return an array styles will now be copied to the maching path in the *dist* folder.
 This is useful if you have a *library-theme.css* or *library-theme.scss* where you can import your directive styles.
 See tonysamperi/ngx-mat-lib for example.

+If you want to contribute, be sure to run `npm run test` before commiting or creating a pull request

 ## IMPORTANT

 **There were some issues with deps versions, so I made some updates.